risqiikhsani/stand-up-reminder/README.md

-stand up reminder for you who sit !
+stand up reminder for you who sit ! linux

 edit the stand_up_reminder.desktop and change the path to your stand_up_reminder.py